It’s me, the owner of this website, available at the following addresses:

 Most of the themes available for Hugo are horribly bloated with JavaScript and other garbage.
 There are valid use cases for JavaScript, but a simple blog-style site for sharing text and images is not one of them!
 Browsing the minimal themes, I chose the Lekh theme, which appeared to me the nicest looking minimal theme on the Hugo website.
 From there, I tore apart the whole theme, ripping out the JavaScript.
 The CSS was completely revamped in the 2023 update to the site’s appearance, and the Hugo layouts folder was altered and rewritten to suit the needs of the site.
 I am very happy with the result, and I will continue tweaking aspects of the theme as I continue developing and maintaining the site.

-In the future, I will likely post my finalized Hugo theme on this site so others can easily use it.
+In the future, I will likely post my finalized Hugo theme on this site so others can easily use it (though I’m constantly tweaking it so who knows if that day will ever come!).